Risingson/eveeyedocs/docs/sync/ee-character-management.md

 This app uses the [Discord oauth login](https://support.eveonline.com/hc/en-us/articles/205381192-Single-Sign-On-SSO-) to authenticate characters.

 !!! success "Security"
     A complementary key is stored on eveeye server.
 It alone cannot be used to authenticate a character or use any EVE Online [ESI](https://esi.evetech.net/) APIs.<br><br>If you got security concerns consider using two factor authentication.
-It can be enabled in EVE account management: <a href="https://secure.eveonline.com/authenticator/" target="_blank" style="text-decoration: none;">https://secure.eveonline.com/authenticator/</a>
+It can be enabled in your Discord account settings: <a href="https://secure.eveonline.com/authenticator/" target="_blank" style="text-decoration: none;">https://secure.eveonline.com/authenticator/</a>

 To revoke access for Eveeye goto [https://community.eveonline.com/support/third-party-applications/](https://community.eveonline.com/support/third-party-applications/)